 Using flash

 I do not recommend using the flash in manual camera mode as it may produce unexpected results.
-It is better to put the camera in macro mode if you want to use flash due to low light.
+Putting the camera in macro mode is better if you want to use flash due to low light.

-“Focus” in the macro setting
+“Focus” in the macro flower photography setting

 This problem happened to me with the Olympus camera, but the situation may be different in Canon and Nikon cameras.